 Angela is from Dallas, Texas.
 She began her dancing at the age of 8 years old.
 She would spend hours making up dance routines in her bedroom for friends, school plays, musicals and with her brother while he played the guitar.
 Together they would make up duos, he would play his guitar and she would break out the dance moves.
-This lead to many performances for her family and friends.
+This led to many performances for her family and friends.
 Angela danced at the same dance studio for over 17 years.
 During her dance career, she became very ill and battled Ovarian Cancer starting at the age of 17 years old.
 During this battle it was God, her love and passion for dance and her students that truly carried her to beat this disease 3 times.
 She wore do-rags before they became popular and many different colored wigs to keep her dance students entertained while she battled cancer.
-She went on to major in dance at Southern Methodist Universtiy with a full scholarship, she received her certification for choreography and minor in marketing.
+She went on to major in dance at Southern Methodist University with a full scholarship, she received her certification for choreography and minor in marketing.
 Angela went on to perform on dance teams where she won many 1st through 3rd placements throughout her own career in dance.
-She transition from her own dance classes and dance teams to a full time teacher and choreographer at the same school in Dallas, Texas, where she lead her dance students to win many national and local dance competitions.
+She transitioned from her own dance classes and dance teams to a full time teacher and choreographer at the same school in Dallas, Texas, where she led her dance students to win many national and local dance competitions.
 She worked for the Dallas Cowboys Organization at the original Texas Stadium until 1988.
 During her career of dancing she quickly learned that she got much more fulfillment out of teaching and helping students find their own creativity.
-As life takes us all on journey with many bumps, turns it was a true journey that lead her to Columbus, Georgia in July of 1999.
+As life takes us all on a journey with many bumps and turns it was a true journey that led her to Columbus, Georgia in July of 1999.
 In mid-2000 she was contacted by the NFL/AF2 (Arena Football League) to head up and lead the dance team tryouts for the AF2 Football team that was moving into our town, which became the Columbus Wardogs.
-As that process began we had over 200 girls through 2 different try outs come to express their talent for dance/cheerleading and our first professional dance team was formed in 2001.
+As that process began we had over 200 girls through 2 different tryouts come to express their talent for dance/cheerleading and our first professional dance team was formed in 2001.
 At the time her daughter was 8 years old, she one day approached her with, “Mom, why can’t we call the dance team the Wardolls, since the football players are the Wardogs?”
 So that is how the Wardogs dance team became the Columbus Wardolls Dance Team.
 From there she had an opportunity to invest and buy into a partnership with the Columbus Lion’s to become an owner and continue to coach the dance teams.
 Once again life threw her a curve and a tumor was found in her spine between her shoulders inside her spine.
 2 major spine surgeries were needed to complete the process of removing it and correcting the issues.
 Through the love from God, family, friends and many past dance team members rallied around her while she healed one more time.
 And yes once again her love for dance and passion for life brought her through her struggles of healing.
-During this time of healing, she ended her ownership of the Lion’s in 2014 and began the process of pursuing her dream of owning her own dance studio.
-She feels very blessed to have been touch by so many people in this community and she finds herself once again humbled by the ongoing love that is poured out to her to build her dream of owning her own dance studio.
+During this time of healing, she ended her dance coaching career & ownership of the Lion’s in 2014 and began the process of pursuing her dream of owning her own dance studio.
+She feels very blessed to have been touched by so many people in this community and she finds herself once again humbled by the ongoing love that is poured out to her to build her dream of owning her own dance studio.
 Nothing in life is done alone and it takes a true team to get through life, no matter where or what you do.
 My biggest blessing in life is my daughter.
-Who inspires me in ways she does not even know!!
+Who inspires me in ways she doesn’t even know!!
 She is my only “princess”!
 Life once again brought another opportunity to Angela and she found herself having to merge her studio as she was awarded the Federal Contract at Fort Benning to be the Official Dance School to teach dance to our military families children.
 The blessing this has brought her and the lives of these families were something that she never dreamed of and have touched her life in so many ways.
 Her grandfather fought 3 wars and earned 5 purple hearts, he was Angela’s “hero” and the greatest man she has ever known.
 She says “In some ways I feel like he smiles down at me every time I drive on base”, he built his first home right outside Fort Benning in the late 1950”s.
 Today I get to share the love he poured into me back into these military families through my teaching and love of dance.

 Angela is also the co-founder and owner of Vroooom Technology Inc., since June of 1999.